Rules of Chugach State Park

 Wood that is both dead and lying on the ground may be gathered for use in park firepits.
 11 AAC 12.170

 Goldpanning is allowed year round, except in streams that support salmon (Eagle River, Ship Creek, Bird Creek and Indian Creek), which are open only May 16 to July 14.
-Only those areas below the high water line (unvegetated gravel bars and stream beds) may be disturbed, and only a pan and shovel may be used-no motorized equipment or chemicals are allowed.
+Only those areas below the high water line (bare gravel bars and stream beds) may be disturbed, and only a pan and shovel may be used-no motorized equipment or chemicals are allowed.
 11 AAC 20.045

 Guns and other weapons may be carried for self protection.
 Target practice is forbidden in the park.
 During legal hunting seasons (limited seasons, limited areas), discharge of weapons is not allowed within one half mile of any campground, picnic area, ski area or other facility, or any roadway in the park including the Seward Highway.
 11 AAC 20.010